Regional Collections Grant

 Location of project: Counties in Illinois: Cook County, DuPage County, Grundy County, Kane County, Kendall County, Lake County, McHenry County, Will County, Counties in Indiana: LaPorte County, Lake County, Porter County, Counties in South Carolina: Beaufort County, Berkeley County, Charleston County, Colleton County, Dorchester County, Georgetown County, Hampton County, Horry County, Jasper County, Counties in Wisconsin: Kenosha County, Walworth County Show all

-Location of residency: Counties in Illinois: Cook County, DuPage County, Grundy County, Kane County, Kendall County, Lake County, McHenry County, Will County, Counties in Indiana: LaPorte County, Lake County, Porter County, Counties in South Carolina: Beaufort County, Berkeley County, Charleston County, Colleton County, Dorchester County, Georgetown County, Hampton County, Horry County, Jasper County, Counties in Wisconsin: Kenosha County, Walworth County Show allView website Save Need help writing this grant?
+Location of residency: Counties in Illinois: Cook County, DuPage County, Grundy County, Kane County, Kendall County, Lake County, McHenry County, Will County, Counties in Indiana: LaPorte County, Lake County, Porter County, Counties in South Carolina: Beaufort County, Berkeley County, Charleston County, Colleton County, Dorchester County, Georgetown County, Hampton County, Horry County, Jasper County, Counties in Wisconsin: Kenosha County, Walworth County Show allView website Save

 About this funder: